What is Data Integration?

 Enhanced Data Security

 It is much easier to secure data that’s consolidated in one place compared to safeguarding several storage locations.
-Therefore, security is another aspect of data integration that greatly benefits organizations.
-End-to-end data integration platforms enable you to secure company-wide data in various ways, such as applying access controls, using advanced encryption and authentication methods, etc.
+Therefore, security is another aspect greatly benefits organizations.
+Modern data integration software enable you to secure company-wide data in various ways, such as applying access controls, using advanced encryption and authentication methods, etc.

 Data Integration Challenges

 Before proceeding, let’s take a moment to realize that combining several data sources in itself is a significant challenge.
-Here are the challenges you’ll face, if not when formulating your data integration strategy, then certainly when executing it:
+Here are the challenges you can expect to encounter:

 Rising Data Volume